Marker Logo

 this page online

-W. Marker is in Chesapeake City, Maryland, in Cecil County.
-Marker is on Bohemia Avenue.
+Location.
+39° 31.651′ N, 75° 48.715′ W. Marker is in Chesapeake City, Maryland, in Cecil County.
+It is on Bohemia Avenue.
 Marker is at the end of Bohemia Ave. overlooking the C & D Canal.
 Touch for map.
 Marker is at or near this postal address: 11 Bohemia Avenue, Chesapeake City MD 21915, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Long Bridge (here, next to this marker); Cropper House (a few steps from this marker); Pell Gardens (within shouting distance of this marker); Franklin Hall (within shouting distance of this marker); A Historic Hub of Commerce (within shouting distance of this marker); Byway Destinations / Chesapeake City (within shouting distance of this marker); Shipwatch Inn (within shouting distance of this marker); Brady-Rees House (within shouting distance of this marker).
-Touch for a list and map of all markers in Chesapeake City.
+At least 8 other markers are within walking distance of this marker: Cropper House (a few steps from this marker); Long Bridge (a few steps from this marker); Pell Gardens (within shouting distance of this marker); Franklin Hall (within shouting distance

 The Bayard House Marker image.
 Click for full size.